gawasrutuja/Project_Superstore_Sales_Profitability_Analysis/README.md

 -- Step 2
 -- Calculate running_loss and its % contribution in total loss

+-- Step 3
--- Step 3 - Keep subcategory which contribute to 95% in total loss
+-- Keep subcategory which contribute to 95% in total loss

+-- Step 4
--- Step 4 - Analyse the yearly distribution for losses for top contributing sub-categories
+-- Analyse the yearly distribution for losses for top contributing sub-categories

+Recommendation -
+- In the Furniture category, Tables are the biggest source of losses, contributing nearly 80% of the total loss.
+- In 2017, Tables alone contributed around 38% of the overall loss, followed by 2015 (~16%) and 2014 (~14%).
+This indicates that the losses are spread across multiple years rather than being driven by a single bad year.
+- Bookcases, on the other hand, contributed approximately 17% of the total loss.
+While this sub-category is also loss-making, its impact is significantly lower compared to Tables and more evenly distributed across the years.

+Overall, losses are heavily concentrated in the Tables sub-category, making it the highest-priority area for further investigation, particularly across regions and discount levels.